vfmd/vfmd-spec/spec/for_implementers.md

     If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.

+ 4. If none of the above conditions apply, and if the _block-element start line_ does not start with a _space_ character, and is not the last line in the _input line sequence_, and is immediately followed by a succeeding line that satisfies at least one of the following
+    conditions:

+     1. The succeeding line begins with a `-` character, and is composed entirely of instances of only the `-` character and optional _space_ characters (or)
+     2. The succeeding line begins with a `=` character, and is composed entirely of instances of only the `=` character and optional _space_ characters

+    then the block-element that starts at the _block-element start line_ is said to be of type **setext-style header**, and the succeeding line is said to be the _block-element end line_.

 Each _block-element line sequence_ has to be processed based on the type of the block-element.
 The respective sections for each type of block-element, given below, discuss that in detail.